-So how does all this relate to an interview?
+So how does all this relate to a job interview?

 The competency of establishing focus should be demonstrated throughout your interview dialogue as well as being illustrated in your employment history and notable accomplishments.
+This designates you as a strong candidate with high-potential.
 To begin, savvy applicants know the goal of the interview is to find a candidate with the strongest success probability as evidenced in their performance record, professional development track, history of growth, meeting new challenges and will ultimately fit in well with the culture of the organization.

 Applicants with a strong competency of establishing focus will have a solid understand all of these parameters and be able to clearly articulate how they are able meet and exceed them.